krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 }
 ```

 At first glance, Slang's version looks more verbose with all those numbered temporaries (`_S96`, `_S97`, etc.).
 But as I studied it, I realized what was happening.
-These weren't arbitrary additions—they were deliberate optimizations.
+These weren't arbitrary additions.
+They were deliberate optimizations.
 I had to look up what some of these techniques were called.
 Techniques like "common subexpression elimination" and "constant hoisting" weren't part of my daily vocabulary, but the principle was clear: Slang's frontend was recognizing optimization opportunities that I hadn't thought about when writing the code by hand, and DXC wasn't catching when compiling my HLSL.

 The beauty of this approach is that these optimizations happen, *before* Slang even emits HLSL.
 When DXC compiles this pre-optimized code, it's already in a form that's easier to generate efficient machine code from.

 ### Where the Performance Actually Comes From

-The instruction count reductions mapped directly to the optimizations visible in the generated code—aggressive inlining, constant hoisting, CSE, and other optimizations all contributing to the reduction of arithmetic operations.
+The instruction count reductions mapped directly to the optimizations visible in the generated code.
+Aggressive inlining, constant hoisting, CSE, and other optimizations all contributed to the reduction of arithmetic operations.
 The native HLSL→DXC path compiled my code as written; Slang's pipeline restructured it into a more efficient form before handing it to DXC.
 This explained the 30% DXR gap was not a measurement error or compiler flags, but optimization opportunities that required low level HLSL expertise.
 On Vulkan, improvements were more modest (5-10%) since glslc was likely already applying similar optimizations.

 ## Validating the Theory with Real GPU Metrics